The Vikings have a reputation as fierce and bloody warriors that burned and pillaged their way through Europe in the 9th and 10th centuries.

 Sweyn Forkbeard was a famous Viking king of both Denmark and England and one of the most important Vikings when it comes to English history.

-He formed an imposing Danish North Sea empire in about 1000 and conquered England in 1013, only a year before his death.
+He formed an imposing Danish North Sea empire in about 1000.
+He conquered England in 1013, only a year before his death.

 While his death saw the end of his Norwegian empire, his son and grandson continued to rule in England until 1042.